Tobilence/containerized-calender-backend/README.md

-# NVS Calendar Project
+# Containerized Java Spring Api

-This is a Web Application which serves as a calendar.
+This is a legacy project, which was part of a school assignment back in 2018.

 ## Usage
-This app serves as a backend for a calendar app. \
+This app serves as a backend for a calendar app.
 It provides a rest-api to add events and add/retrieve both events and national holidays

 ## Deployment